FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 MANIPULATE BIG DATA WITH DATASTORE AND TALL TABLE

+Working with the ratings data

+While the movie data was small enough to use an ordinary table variable, the ratings data is typically much larger*.
+In this section we outline methods for importing and working with 'out-of-memory' data.

+Create a datastore to interface with ratings file

+Because of the prohibitive size of the ratings data, we will not import it directly into an ordinary in-memory variable like table or array.
+Instead, we will interface with the file via a datastore.
+A datastore provides a way to access data in a file or collection of files with the same structure without loading it all into memory.
+A datastore eliminates the need to write custom file I/O routines to import or export data.
+The type of datastore used depends on the type of data in the files and how it is organized- see the documentation for more information.
+For the current example, we will create a tabularTextDatastore to interface with ratings.csv.

+Working with tall variables
+Unlike computations with in-memory data types, computations involving tall datatypes are not evaluated immediately.
+When using gather(...) then the results are real.

+With command "nr = height(ratingTbl)" and the command "gather(nr)" we see there are 10'000.054 ratings.
+With the command: "counts = histcounts(ratingsTbl.userId,'BinMethod','Integers') and "counts = gather(counts)" we see there are  7.158 userIDs.
+With command "globalMean = gather(mean(ratingsTbl.rating));" the global mean of dataset is 3.51.

 COMBINE TABLES AND ANALYZE BIG DATA

 COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH NORMAL MATRIX